 It’s no secret that cats aren’t usually huge fans of car rides.
 Whenever they go for a drive, the final destination is usually somewhere they would prefer not to be, such as the vet, the groomer’s, or a kennel.
 Because of these factors, it may take your cat some time to become accustomed to taking trips in your RV.

 The type of RV you have will also make a difference.
 If you have a travel trailer or a fifth wheel, your cat will need to ride in the car with you in a carrier.
-Try to limit trips to shorter distances in the beginning, and consider draping a towel or blanket over their kennel to decrease anxiety.
+Try to limit trips to shorter distances in the beginning, and consider draping a towel or blanket over their carrier to decrease anxiety.
 Place something comfortable in the bottom of the carrier, such as your cat’s favorite bed or a comfy blanket.
 Position the carrier somewhere secure, and be prepared for a potentially disgruntled kitty.
 Some cats do not mind the car, but many do.
 Allow your cat time to adjust.

 If you have a motorhome, your cat may be able to ride loose in the cabin.
 If you have never driven the motorhome with the kitty inside before, you might want to kennel them for a little while before allowing them to roam.
 After all, riding in an RV is nothing like riding in a moving car, and your cat will likely be afraid when the “house” starts to move.
 Once they have some practice riding in the motorhome from their kennel, consider releasing them into the RV while driving.
 They may need more time to adjust, but the ride will be so much more comfortable for them once they are able to access their food, water, and litter box.